guyreading/terrabot/README.md

 I am currently in the process of training a model to pick the best faction based on intial game states.

 ## Tools
-[DVC](https://dvc.org/) for linking the data to github
+[DVC](https://dvc.org/) for linking the data to github.
-[CML](https://cml.dev/) for ML model development evaluations
+[CML](https://cml.dev/) for ML model development evaluations.
-[Gradio](https://gradio.app/) for interface to model by non-coders
+[Gradio](https://gradio.app/) for interface to model by non-coders.
+[Shapely](https://github.com/slundberg/shap) for charts of feature importance for each game.

 ## Currently in Progress
 1. Set up DVC & connect to AWS for practice (done)
 2. add data prep to dvc pipeline (done)
-3. Add extra prep for making data for each action to pipeline
+3. Add extra prep for making data for each action to pipeline (done)
-4. add model training step to dvc pipeline
+4. add model training step to dvc pipeline (done)
+5. Add shapely metrics viewer (in progress)
-5. Add CML for model dev
+6. Add CML for model dev
-6. Add gradio for model interface (Can link this to website?)
+7. Add gradio for model interface (Can link this to website?)